The Commonplace

 0.03

 Legacy systems and siloed incentives create switching frictions that slow diffusion of AI-enabled ISP; early adopters may achieve sustained cost and service advantages and vendors bundling technology with change management could capture large rents.
-Market Structure negative low adoption rate, market concentration, vendor rents
+Market Structure negative adoption rate, market concentration, vendor rents

 n=5